httpvoid/writeups/Apple-RCE.md

 </cfoutput>
 ```

-This takes a query parameter `file` and creates it with this line: `{temp-directory}/admin-ext-thumbnails/__{our-input}`.
+This takes a query parameter `file` and creates it as a file with this line: `{temp-directory}/admin-ext-thumbnails/__{our-input}`.
 Our input can be defined via post parameter `imgSrc`.

-As you can already see, to do a path traversal we need the `__` directory to exist as Linux requires a path to exist before doing a traversal.
+As you can see already, the `__` directory must exist before doing a path traversal as Linux requires a path to exist before doing a traversal.
 Luckily for us, `expandPath` creates the path if it doesn't exist and returns the path as a string.
-So, passing `file=/../../../context/pwn.cfm` will create the directory `__` and traverse to the context directory within webroot thus giving us an ezz RCE here.
+So, passing `file=/../../../context/pwn.cfm` will create the `__` directory and traverse to the context directory within webroot thus giving us an ezz RCE here.

-However, even with this bug, ***we can't exploit this in Apple's case because the WAF*** blocks the `../` in query parameter.
+However, even with this bug, ***we can't exploit it in Apple's case because the WAF*** blocks the `../` in query parameters.
 This endpoint specifically asks the `file` parameter to be a query parameter (`url.file`, but `form.imgSrc`).
-If both were form or post parameters we wouldn't trigger the WAF. **We could still use this endpoint to create files with a name and content that we control in a certain directory without triggering the WAF.**
+If both were form or post parameters, we wouldn't trigger the WAF. **We could still use this endpoint to create files with a name and content that we control in a certain directory without triggering the WAF.**

 ## What now?
 How can we avoid triggering the WAF?